ankushKun/megaplace/README.md

    ```

    This will:
-   - Deploy the ChatRoom contract
+   - Deploy the Megaplace contract
-   - Copy the ABI to `frontend/src/contracts/ChatRoomABI.json`
+   - Copy the ABI to `frontend/src/contracts/MegaplaceABI.json`
    - Update the contract address in `frontend/src/contracts/config.ts`
    - Display the verification command